 For the Jews who thought their wonderful behavior was creating them righteousness with God, Christ began to hammer nails into their self-made coffins of legalism.
-He wanted to be perfectly clear: the law kills and only He can give life (see 2 Corinthians 3:6).
+He wanted to be perfectly clear.
+Paul penned His message: the Law kills and only Christ’s Spirit can give life (see 2 Corinthians 3:6).

 “If you set aside one little command, you will be the least in God’s Kingdom.”

 “You’ve been taught not to murder, but I say, even if you are angry with someone, it’s the same as killing them.”

 “If you do so much as call someone ‘a fool,’ you are going to hell.”

 “If you are mad at your brother or sister, God doesn’t even want your animal sacrifice.”